Ernyoke/certified-aws-solutions-architect-professional/06-monitoring/trusted-advisor.md

     - Allows to get summaries and detailed information programmatically
     - Allows request for Truster Advisor refresh
 - AWS Support API allows to programmatically open support ticket, and manage them
-- With business and enterprise support we get CloudWatch Integration
+- With business and enterprise support we get CloudWatch integration => we can define event driven responses to actions

 ## AWS Support Plans